PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 after control passed with `max_abs=0`, zero SWAP, and durations of 6.290 and 5.215 seconds.
 Pass metrics and all non-path artifact content remain identical.

-The now 607-line QLinear Concat/Conv propagation helper remains central while its contract is frozen.
+The now 612-line QLinear Concat/Conv propagation helper remains central while its contract is frozen.
 Dedicated tests now cover all four input adapter forms, multiple post-Quantize adapters, an additional direct Concat adapter, dynamic batch signatures, per-axis quantization-dimension remap, idempotence, and nine complete no-op guards.
 The former 119-line giant ModelIR fixture moved to the focused qlinear module with an identical AST.
-Required Concat and Quantize output tensors are now validated before the first candidate mutation, making both missing-tensor cases complete no-ops.
-One strict xfail remains because a public Dequantize output can be changed from NCHW to NHWC.
+Required Concat and Quantize output tensors are validated before the first candidate mutation, making both missing-tensor cases complete no-ops.
+A public tensor that would receive a pending layout metadata update now rejects before mutation, while an already- NHWC public Dequantize output remains eligible.
+No strict xfail remains.

 The required-output correction used YuNet INT8 as a strictly sequential before/ after artifact control.
 Both runs passed with `max_abs=0`, zero process-tree SWAP, and durations of 6.329 and 5.291 seconds.
 Internal pass metrics and all non-path artifact content remain identical, including byte-identical float32 and float16 TFLite files.

+The public-output correction repeated the YuNet INT8 control.
+Before and after runs passed with `max_abs=0`, zero process-tree SWAP, and durations of 6.426 and 5.259 seconds.
+Internal pass metrics and all non-path artifact content remain identical.

 ## Scope and follow-up